xavierdpt/xavierdpt.github.io/ocaml/devhome/lessons/70f8b5317029bfd55d5deb10d3c8228a/Readme.md

 It is sometimes useful to gather user input.

-One function you can use for this is the `bscanf` function from the `Scanf` module.
+One function you can use for this is the `scanf` function from the `Scanf` module.

-It takes three arguments: the source of input, the format string, and a function to consume the input
+It takes two arguments: the format string, and a function to consume the input

-Here, the source of the input in `Scanf.Scanning.stdin`.

 The format string is `"%s"`, which denotes a string.